 This website is the internet gateway of Philosemitism and our relating projects; researching, re-introducing and reviving in Europe this word and this concept.
 Our practical goal is, to raise awareness of the better sides of coexistence between Jews and non-Jews – we call Philosemitism – and to promote it in practice; first in East-Central Europe then in entire Europe.

 We are initiating a series of research projects and books in Europe to promote this concept.

-Our greatest achievement till now is the first book published: “Ki szereti a zsidókat?
+Our greatest achievement till now is the first such book published in 2014: “Ki szereti a zsidókat?
 A magyar filoszemitizmus” / – Who likes the Jews?
-The Hungarian Philosemitism (edited and partly written by the undersigned Endre MOZES)****.
-Beside my own writings I invited 25 renowned contemporary Hungarian co-authors who wrote about as many aspects of the subject.****
+The Hungarian Philosemitism (edited and partly written by the undersigned Endre MOZES)***.
+To my own writings I invited 25 renowned contemporary Hungarian coauthors who wrote about as many aspects of the subject.****

-True, both Antisemitism and Philosemitism do exist.
-But today Philosemitism has to be fostered in order to retain the right proportion, otherwise only the evil side will be known and remembered.
+Continuation: True, both Antisemitism and Philosemitism do exist.
+But Antisemitism gets much attention, so Philosemitism has to be fostered in order to retain the right proportion, otherwise only the evil side will be known and remembered.

 It’s wrong when we are silent and leave the whole stage to past and present antisemite Jew-haters.
 Wrong, even if we keep Antisemitism on the stage only to fight against it, to point out its ugliness, because limelight is the lifeline of Antisemitism; and they don’t mind at all to be shown as negative heroes.

 So let Philosemitism and its true stories of coexistence, of life together, take over the public discourse !